Th3HoopMan/small-magic-box/src/pages/review-guide/index.md

 ---
 title: Review Guide
 ---
-Everyone has their own view about what makes a game good, worth buying, worth recommending etc. As a result when you go to read a review and see that a game got a 9 or a 7 or whatever it's hard to really know what that means.
+Everyone has their own view about what makes a game good, worth buying, worth recommending etc. So when you go to read a review and see that a game got a 9 or a 7 or whatever it's hard to really know what that means.
 That's why I'm going to do my best to explain the checklist I go through in my mind to get to my review scores.

 ## The Rating Scale